 Credit: Natalie Kafader

-The Beats Solo case is small because it has no built-in battery, meaning no quick top-offs.
-So, while 18 hours is a long time to go in between plug-ins, it falls short of the 30+ hours you'll get with the Bmani, EarFun, JLab, and TOZO charging cases.
+On the downside, the Beats Solo small case has no built-in battery, meaning no quick top-offs.
+So, while 18 hours is impressive between plug-ins, it falls short of the 30+ hours you'll get when you factor in the charging capability included with the cases of the Bmani, EarFun, JLab, and TOZO.
+But charging takes time, and you won't be listening to anything while that happens.

 Call Quality

-Our final metric is call quality.
-If you plan to make phone calls with your earbuds, you will want to ensure that the person on the other end can hear you loud and clear, whether calling from a quiet, private space (baseline) or a noisy public setting (office, subway).
+If you plan to make phone calls with your earbuds, you'll want to ensure that the person you call can hear you loud and clear, no matter where you call from.

 Call Quality Ratings